Back to Why Joyality?

-Process: Take a new page in your Joyality Journal and answer this question:
+Take a piece of paper or a page in your journal and answer this question:

 Try to write honestly and only for yourself.
 No one else will read this, so you have nothing to prove to anyone.
 It is okay to acknowledge things you both like and dislike about yourself; be honest in your praises and your criticisms of yourself, trying not to downplay or exaggerate either.

 There is no right answer to this question.
-This is simply an exercise to explore ourselves in a way we are not often allowed.
+This is simply an exercise to start you thinking about yourself in a way we are not often allowed.
 We are taught to focus on doing things, and we are praised, criticized and defined by what we do or don’t do.
 We are rarely recognized truly and honestly for who we are, and as a result most of us have no coherent answer to this question.
 That is okay.
 Your answer does not need to be coherent, it only needs to be honest.
-Get excited … this is an opportunity to explore yourself, to reacquaint with the parts of yourself that have slipped into the shadows of your everyday life, to remember what you know and discover what you don’t know.
+Get excited- this is an opportunity to explore yourself, to reacquaint with the parts of yourself that have slipped into the shadows of your everyday life, to remember what you know and discover what you don’t know.

-Reflection: After you’re done writing, take a deep breath.
+After you are done writing, take a deep breath.
 How do you feel?
 Energized?
 Exhausted?
 Excited?
 Scared?
 Notice what feelings come up and try not to get attached to them.
 Simply let yourself feel them and breathe, letting them pass through you.

 Also take notice of how you feel about all of that.
 Are there parts of yourself you would like to get to know better?
 Are there ways that you currently define yourself that you would like to change?
 Again, just notice these feelings without becoming attached to them or to the person you “are”.